When Is The Best Time To Sell My House Or Apartment?

 Talk to your McGrath Agent about the local market.
 What are prices doing, how many properties are on the market and is there good buyer demand?
 They can share recent market reports, what’s sold in the last 90 days and give you an idea about what you could sell your property for in the current market.

-Consider your personal requirements
+Consider your personal requirements - should you sell now?

 There are a few key milestones in life that may trigger you to sell your property.